scilari/sas/README.md

 ```
 Note that the produced samples are somewhat or completely ordered, so if you want to use them e.g. in a particle
 filtering application, you should shuffle them before using them e.g. to propagate the particles.
 Helpers provide
-a convenience method for shuffling the samples using a precomputed permutation with random offset with each shuffle.
+a convenience method for shuffling the samples using a precomputed permutation with random offset on each shuffle.

  ```
  import com.scilari.systematic_alias_sampling.util.Helpers.ArrayShuffler

  val shuffler = new ArrayShuffler(100)
  shuffledA = shuffler.shuffle(batchA)
- shuffledB = shuffler.shuffle(batchB)
+ shuffledB = shuffler.shuffle(output)

  ```